Interactions and Reconnections of Four-Dimensional Quantum Vortices: Background and Methods

 For short times \(t\) and small distances (i.e., $t$, $x<1$) from the reconnection point we can analytically examine the dynamics using the linearised GPE model (i.e. the Schr{\"o}dinger equation).
 This predicts that the evolution of the non-orthogonal planes is approximated by~\cite{mccanna2023curved2}

 In particular, this predicts that aligning planes (\(\theta_1=\theta_2\)) do not reconnect -- and in fact form a stationary state -- which remains to be seen in the full nonlinear dynamics.
 In the general \(\theta_1 \neq \theta_2\) case the linearized dynamics predict a reconnection that always consists of a hole opening in the vortex surface~\cite{mccanna2023curved2}.
-For that reason we only look at the special cases of aligning, planar-aligning, and anti-aligning tilt in this Letter.
+The resulting surface is homeomorphic to a punctured plane - the interested reader can find a proof of this in Appendix A. For that reason we only look at the special cases of aligning, planar-aligning, and anti-aligning tilt in this paper.